 the dosage of any medicine before checking with your doctor or pharmacist

-This product should not be used with the following
+This drug should not be used with the following

-medications because very serious (rarely fatal) interactions may
+medications because very serious interactions may occur:

 If you are currently using any of these medications listed

-above, tell your doctor or pharmacist before starting this medication.
-Avoid
+above, tell your doctor or pharmacist before starting this

-Answers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
+You should knowAnswers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
 No answers should be viewed as a diagnosis or recommended treatment for a condition.
 Content posted by community members does not necessarily reflect the views of Remedy Health Media, which also reserves the right to remove material deemed inappropriate.